-To refinance a home loan is a big decision that can affect your long-term financial position, so it’s important to make sure you’ve covered everything you need to know before taking that step.
+Refinancing your home loan is a big decision that can affect your long-term financial position, so it’s important to make sure you’ve covered everything you need to know before taking that step.

-While getting a better deal looks appealing, it’s important to do some careful calculations to make sure it really is saving you money or time off your mortgage.
+While getting a better deal can be appealing, it’s important to do some careful calculations to make sure it really is saving you money or time off your mortgage.
 For example, if you’re opting for a new mortgage with lower monthly payments, work out whether this is helping you get closer to paying off your debt.

-If you’re refinancing with a new lender (as opposed to refinancing with your existing bank), you’ll need to go through the full process with them, including providing proof of income, personal details, house valuation, and asset and liability details.
+If you’re refinancing with a new lender (as opposed to refinancing with your existing bank), you’ll need to go through the full home loan process with them, including providing proof of income, personal details, house valuation, and asset and liability details.